-A micro-network of low cost sensors has been built and deployed in the city of Concón with the purpose of informing the community on the air quality in their neighborhood.
-Currently, there are 10 active stations that measure PM10 and PM2.5, rain, temperature, humidity, wind speed and direction, and display the information in a Web page.
-The stations of the micro-network are installed in houses belonging to people living in the community and other public spaces.
-Particulate matter is measured with a Dylos monitor.
-Calibration of the data was performed with a Beta Attenuation Mass Monitor for PM2.5 located in the same city where the low cost monitors are deployed.
-PM2.5 is obtained with a linear equation that uses small and large particle counts from the Dylos monitor.
-Additional calibration was performed using neural networks and a noticeable improvement was obtained.
-The data also show that calibration made in a different city is not valid for use in Concón.
-As noted in many previous studies, a strong influence of relative humidity on particle count was found.
-The hourly profile shows that there is a strong evening peak in downtown Concón during the months of June, July and August.
-The peak is less pronounced at other sites, which is an indication that wood burning (or similar emissions) occur mainly in downtown Concón.
-On average, the Oil Refinery does not seem to increase particulate matter pollution, but short-term PM2.5 events coming from the refinery have not been analyzed yet.
+A micro-network of low-cost sensors has been built and deployed in the city of Concón with the purpose of informing the community about the air quality in their neighborhood.
+Currently, 10 active stations, which are installed in resident-owned houses and public spaces, measure PM10 and PM2.5, rain, temperature, humidity, and wind speed and direction and display this information via a mobile application.
+The particulate matter is measured with a Dylos monitor, and the collected data has been calibrated using a Beta Attenuation Mass monitor for PM2.5 located in the same city as where the low-cost monitors are deployed.
+The PM2.5 concentration is obtained through a linear equation that uses small and large particle counts from the Dylos monitor.
+Additional calibration has been performed using neural networks, resulting in a noticeable improvement.
+The data also show that calibrations performed in other cities cannot be applied to measurements taken in Concón.
+As noted in many other studies, the relative humidity strongly influences the particle count.
+For the months of June, July, and August, the hourly profiles reveal a prominent evening peak in downtown Concón but a less obvious increase at the other sites, indicating that wood burning (or a similar source) mainly occurs in downtown.
+The nearby oil refinery, Enap, does not seem to increase the concentration of particulate matter on average, but short-term PM2.5 events generated by the refinery have not yet been analyzed.